African countries temporarily suspend AstraZeneca vaccine | DW | 17.03.2021

-Several African countries have banned the use of the AstraZeneca vaccine citing possible side-effects.
-The move follows similar measures by European states.
-But it could seriously hinder the continent's vaccine rollout.
+Several African countries have banned the use of the AstraZeneca vaccine, citing possible side effects.
+The move follows similar measures by European states — but it could seriously hinder Africa's vaccine rollout.

 Some African countries are now also discontinuing the use of the AstraZeneca vaccine amid concerns over potential side-effects

-When more than 1.7 million doses of AstraZeneca vaccine arrived in the Democratic Republic of Congo (DR Congo) in early March, health minister Eteni Longondo was personally on hand to receive them.
+When more than 1.7 million doses of the AstraZeneca vaccine arrived in the Democratic Republic of Congo in early March, Health Minister Eteni Longondo was personally on hand to receive them.

 "The vaccinations will enable us to protect and save lives.
-We must encourage the target population to be vaccinated", the United Nations (UN) quoted him as saying.
+We must encourage the target population to be vaccinated," the United Nations quoted him as saying.

 "We are waiting for the conclusion of the research that is being done by the Europeans and also by our own scientific committee and then we will make a final decision," Longondo clarified to reporters.
 "Maybe in two or three weeks, we will have these conclusions."